 Vitamin B1 is a water-soluble vitamin also known as Thiamin

-Vitamin B1, a water-soluble vitamin also known as Thiamin, is an important part of the large, for vitamins, family of B-complex vitamins.
-The primary role this valuable nutrient plays inside the body is in the conversion process of blood sugars into glucose.
-Vitamin B1 also helps the body break down carbohydrates, proteins and fats.
-It is also required for proper red blood cell formation, proper neurological function, and DNA synthesis
+Vitamin B1, a water-soluble vitamin also known as Thiamin, is an important part of the rather large family of B-complex vitamins.
+The primary role of this valuable nutrient is assisting in the conversion of blood sugars into glucose, a fuel for the body's functioning.

 Of value to those with congestive heart failure

-Because of its role in helping the heart pump blood, Vitamin B1 is believed to quite possibly benefit those individuals suffering from congestive heart failure.
-Vitamin B1 can also be used to ease the numbness and tingling often associated with nerve damage.
-Because of the way this vitamin helps in the energy conversion and heart pumping processes, it has been known to boost mood and energy levels and improve alertness.
+Because of its important role in helping our heart pump blood effectively, Vitamin B1 is believed to quite possibly benefit those individuals who are suffering from congestive heart failure.
+Vitamin B1 can also be used to ease the numbness and tingling commonly associated with nerve damage.

 Sources of Vitamin B1